Sedation Dentistry – Glenpool, OK

 You may be thinking, “I haven’t been to the dentist in years due to my fear.
 There’s no way I’ll be able to relax at the dentist’s office.”
 However, that’s why we offer IV sedation—the strongest and most effective option.
 We can deliver medicine through your veins and directly into your bloodstream for fast-acting and controllable sedation.
 While you may feel like you’re asleep, you’ll actually be responsive and awake.
 During the process, we monitor your vital signs to ensure your health and safety.
 We are committed to helping our patients feel comfortable and relaxed.

-Depending on the type of sedation you require, you may need a ride to and from our office.
+Depending on the type of sedation you require, you may need a ride to and from our dental office.
 However, nitrous oxide sedation wears off almost immediately, allowing you to drive home and go on with your day afterward.
 For patients who would describe themselves as overly anxious when it comes to dental visits, we always recommend having someone go with you to your appointment for support.
 This same friend or family member can drive you home after oral conscious and IV sedation.

 If you have any additional questions, please don’t hesitate to contact our dental office today!

 I Need a Checkup & Cleaning I Have a Cavity or Broken Tooth I Need a Dentist for My Child I Want a Straighter Smile I am Unhappy with My Smile I am in Pain & Need Help I am Concerned About Bleeding Gums I am Missing One or More Teeth I am Concerned about Sleep Apnea View Our Services